derekgwu/Ticket-To-Ride-AI/stateSpecification.md

 $\text{drawCard}$ will allow the player, $P_i$, to add two train cards to their hand.
 This action only affects $P_i$'s hand.
 Given an edge $e \in E$, $\text{placeTrain(e)}$ allows a player $P_i$ to place their trains on an edge and claim a route.
 This action affects $P_i$'s hand and the board's state. $\text{drawDestinationTicket}$ allows the player, $P_i$, to add an additional destination ticket to their hand.
 This action affects $P_i$'s hand only.

-This is a partially observable state space, as a player, or the agent, cannot fully observe the entire state space.
-As mentioned above, a player only has access to their own destination tickets and train cars.
-An agent cannot observe other players' or agents' tickets and cars, which means no agent has access to the full state space.
-This means the state space is partially observable.

-## Observations
-The players do not observe the full state as some aspects are hidden from the player.
-They can view the following:
-- The board
-- Face up row of train cards
-- Their hand of cards
-- Their destination tickets
-- Their remaining trains

-They cannot however see:
-- Other players train cards
-- Other players tickets
-- The hidden destination cards, and train cards

-The observable state for a player $P_k$ is defined by:

-$$o_i = \big( B,\ F_{\text{train}},\ H_k,\ T_k,\ R_k,\ P_k)$$

-## State Transitions

-The transition model is:

-$$T(s' \mid s, a)$$

-This model shows the probability of moving from state \(s\) to state \(s'\) after taking action \(a\).
-There are 3 real distinct actions a player can take on any hand: Draw a train card, Claim a route, or Draw a set of destination tickets.

 ### 1. Draw Train Card

 There are two cases: